greenya/pqnext/README.md

 ## Todos and Ideas

+- extend lingo to fully support different languages:
+    - [x] client ui (index.html)
+    - [_] title of the quest
+    - [_] title of the mob (target)
+    - [_] title of the item
+    - [_] title of the action

 - add value to attributes:
-    + str (more bag slots),
+    - [x] str (more bag slots),
-    - dex (lesser chance to die),
+    - [_] dex (lesser chance to die),
-    + int (more mana allows longer non-stop combat; each mob takes portion of mana; when no mana -> "rest" action)
+    - [x] int (more mana allows longer non-stop combat; each mob takes portion of mana; when no mana -> "rest" action)

-- add dying; on death -> run to corpse (50% of town distance) -> eat-and-drink
+- add dying (fail when fighting mob); on death -> run to corpse (50% of town distance) -> eat-and-drink
-- add chance to fail when fighting mob; removes a lot of gear durability and takes time to run to corpse

-- add gear slot items limit when generating name; should be a window of 6-8 items that moves down the list; so at high levels we generate random name from last 6-8 item names (or maybe add optional properly "level-limit" so it is posible to manually limit some weak titles for high levels) (or maybe allow optionally define rarities for gear slot item titles; so no rare and epic weak titles generated)
+- [?] add gear slot items limit when generating name; should be a window of 6-8 items that moves down the list; so at high levels we generate random name from last 6-8 item names (or maybe add optional properly "level-limit" so it is posible to manually limit some weak titles for high levels) (or maybe allow optionally define rarities for gear slot item titles; so no rare and epic weak titles generated)

 - add weapon depth (mainhand and offhand slots)
     - melee/ranged weapons; hero class defines what type of weapon can be used (for example: hypothetical "archer" class might be able to use ranged weapon only)